How To Stop a Cat From Scratching the Furniture

 Cat on the couch

 • Consider getting an anti-cat scratch spray.
-These sprays deter your cat from going near a certain area and scratching the furniture within. using this spray is very helpful especially for those cats who have a piece of favorite furniture to scratch on.
-If you’re worried if the spray would be harmful to your cat, don’t worry because most anti-cat sprays are made up of natural essential oils from plants that are not desirable to cats.
+These sprays deter your cat from going near a certain area and eventually scratching the furniture.
+Using this spray is very helpful, especially for cats that have a specific piece of furniture they enjoy scratching.
+If you’re worried that the spray would be harmful to your cat, rest assured that most anti-cat sprays are composed of natural essential oils derived from plants that are not desirable to cats.

 Cat Scratchers